Skip to main content

 VarietyRoot lengthRoot shapeDaysNotes

-Watermelon Radish (Xinlimei)4-6 inRound50-60Pink interior; striking; milder than long types
+Watermelon Radish (Xinlimei)4-6 inRound50-60Pink interior; striking when sliced; milder than long types

-Daikon’s value is partly the pound-per-square-foot yield (a single root provides multiple meals) and partly market access - in areas without Asian grocery stores, fresh daikon doesn’t exist commercially.
+Daikon’s value combines high per-square-foot yield with market access.
+A single root provides multiple meals; in areas without Asian grocery stores, fresh daikon simply doesn’t exist commercially.

 PlantingRow footagePlantsYieldValue @$2/lbSeed costNet